sachinpc1993/walert/quantitative_eval/src/retrieval/README.md

 use **index.sh**  for  RAG (DPR + Falcon) or **index-bm25.sh** RAG (BM25 + Falcon).

-All output will be save in 'walert/quantitative_eval/target'.
-If you already have the generated indexes you can dirictly run **eval.py**
+All output will be saved in 'walert/quantitative_eval/target'.
+If you already have the generated indexes, you can directly run **eval.py**